 VA Benefits and the Yellow Ribbon Program

 If you are a qualifying veteran, you may be eligible for educational benefits from the U.S. Department of Veterans Affairs (VA) through one of several VA programs.
 Children of veterans may also be eligible.
-For all VA programs, Stanford’s Office of the University Registrar serves as liaison between the University, its students and the VA.
-Instructions for activating VA educational benefits for enrollment at Stanford are on the Registrar’s web page for Veterans Benefits.
-For current students, personal assistance with VA educational benefits is available from the Student Veterans Affairs Office located on campus in Tresidder Union.
+For all VA programs, Stanford’s Office for Military-Affiliated Communities (OMAC) serves as liaison between the University, its students and the VA.
+Instructions for activating VA educational benefits for enrollment at Stanford are on the OMAC web page for Activating VA Educational Benefits.
+Students may also speak directly with Dustin Noll, OMAC Specialist, by scheduling an appointment.

 Most of the VA educational benefit programs pay benefits directly to students on a monthly basis.
 However, under the Post-9/11 GI Bill (Chapter 33), the VA sends tuition and fees benefits to Stanford, where the Financial Aid Office is responsible for applying the funds to the student account (university bill).
 Chapter 33 books and housing benefits are sent directly to students monthly.
 You may need to apply the housing benefits to the university bill to pay for on-campus room and board.

 You may apply for need-based financial aid from Stanford to supplement your VA educational benefits.
 If your aid application demonstrates financial need beyond the amount of your expected VA benefits, you will be awarded institutional aid to meet the additional need.